SubhayanJU/Real-Estate-Price-Predictor/README.md

 After evaluating all three models using cross-validation, the Random Forest Regressor achieved the highest accuracy of **95.11%**, making it the chosen model for house price prediction.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements

-- The dataset used in this project is sourced from [dataset source or provider].
+- The dataset used in this project is sourced from Kaggle.
 - Special thanks to the contributors and community for providing valuable resources and support.

 ---